 Prerequisite: Qualifying SAT/ACT score or ACCUPLACER score and Grade 11 or 12 status.
-4 BHC credits, 1 GHS creditThe first of two courses in the one-year Math sequence, Pre-Cal 112 includes the study and theory of properties of functions, graphs of functions with symmetry and translations; including polynomial functions, rational functions.
+4 BHC credits, 1 GHS credit

+The first of two courses in the one-year Math sequence, Pre-Cal 112 includes the study and theory of properties of functions, graphs of functions with symmetry and translations; including polynomial functions, rational functions.
 The course also explores exponential and logarithmic functions, systems of equations, matrices, and conic sequences.
+This course is calculated on a weighted grading scale.
+Students who drop the course will lose the weighted grade.